MicrosoulV3/TTv3-Simple-File-Uploader/README.md

 # TTv3-Simple-File-Uploader
 Simple easy drop-in for TTv3.
 3 files to upload and try it out.
 No database tables

+Its useful for sending quick files to friends and thats what I made it for, but you can do whatever.

 This is a simple file uploader for your TorrentTrader to use however you see fit.
 Share files by uploading them directly to your server rather than using a file sharing service.
 If you know what you are doing, you can limit its use to select people, but thats up to you.